 How can I request an external review?

-You must complete the OPP external review request form, submit that form and your final adverse determination letter and any relevant medical records to the Office of Patient Protection (OPP) via mail, fax, or in-person.
+You must complete the OPP external review request form, submit that form and your final adverse determination letter and any relevant medical records to the Office of Patient Protection (OPP) via mail, fax, or online form.
 OPP will review for eligibility and contact you with any questions.

 See here for more information on how to request an external review.